Welcome to the PBM homepage!

 -

-PBM/SU Adjunct Research Professors
+PBM/Shepherd University Adjunct Research Professors

-Shepherd University is expanding its profile as a research institution, and in cooperation with the PBM Foundation is pleased and privileged to have established relationships with leading research scientists in the field of Photobiomodulation (PBM).
+Shepherd University is expanding its profile as a research institution and, in cooperation with the PBM Foundation, is pleased and privileged to have established relationships with leading research scientists in the field of Photobiomodulation (PBM).
 These outstanding individuals will have a continuing relationship with the University as Adjunct Research Professors, allowing them to conduct research work in the natural sciences fields as part of the Shepherd faculty.